 - 14.4.1 Competitors will be ranked in order of performance according to the rules for each task, after adjustment for any result penalties.
 Competitors will be ranked in the following groups for each task: - Group A Competitors whose results have been measured, or assessed under the rule for lost markers. - Group B Competitors flying the task, but not achieving a result.
-They will be scored equally using Formula Three, or share equally the remaining points available using Formula Two, whichever is the higher. - Group C Competitors not making a valid launch or disqualified in the event, all scoring zero points. - 14.4.2 After calculating the points score with the applicable formula, any penalty points will be subtracted to obtain the competitors final task score.
+They will be scored equally using Formula Three, or share equally the remaining points available using Formula Two, whichever is the higher. - Group C Competitors not making a valid launch or disqualified in the event, will not be ranked in all tasks of that flight and will receive zero points. - 14.4.2 After calculating the points score with the applicable formula, any penalty points will be subtracted to obtain the competitors final task score.
 The competitors final task scores will be ranked again before being published.

-14.5 POINTS FORMULA
+14.5 POINTS FORMULA (COH 2.10.6)

 - 14.5.1 Each competitor will then be awarded a number of points according to his performance.
-The formula to be used will depend on the competitor's place in the ranking order for the Task. - 14.5.2 The best result will be awarded 1000 points before points penalties. - 14.5.3 The superior half of the results will receive a score between 1000 and approximately 500 points, in proportion to their performance using Formula One. - The inferior half of the results will receive a score between approximately 500 points and 0 points according to their relative position in the ranking order using Formula Two. - 14.5.5 FORMULA ONE: (superior half of performances).
+The formula to be used will depend on the competitor's place in the ranking order for the Task. - 14.5.2 The best result will be awarded 1000 points before points penalties. - 14.5.3 The superior half of the results will receive a score between 1000 and approximately 500 points, in proportion to their performance using Formula One. - 14.5.4 The inferior half of the results will receive a score between approximately 500 points and 0 points according to their relative position in the ranking order using Formula Two. - 14.5.5 FORMULA ONE: (superior half of performances).